Hyatt Revamping Award Charts—With 78 Price Levels, Free Nights At Top Hotels Get Up To 67% More Expensive

 Each Award Chart Category Is Getting 5 Price Levels

-Starting “some time in May” – they don’t have a go-live date yet other than to say it will be “before the end of May,” according to Hyatt’s Chief Marketing Officer Laurie Blair, World of Hyatt will move from 3 price levels at each award category to 5: “lowest, low, moderate, upper and top.”
+Starting “some time in May” – they don’t have a go-live date yet other than to say it will be “before the end of May,” according to Hyatt’s head of loyalty and marketing Laurie Blair, World of Hyatt will move from 3 price levels at each award category to 5: “lowest, low, moderate, upper and top.”
 Their standard award chart will keep 8 categories, but the price ranges for each will change.

 Blair shares that in 2026 we’ll see very little changing to prices for hotels on most nights.
 Hyatt is still assigning just a single price for a given hotel night for the full year in which it can be booked.
 The price of a night on a specific date doesn’t generally change.
 There’s no dynamic pricing.
 We’ll see more hotels and nights changing their pricing in this new framework starting in 2027 and beyond.